KonstantinKhan/etl-assistant/QWEN.md

 - Non-goals and boundaries
 - Key invariants

-Agents MUST NOT collapse all levels into a single file for large modules.
+Agents MUST NOT collapse all levels into a single document.

 ---

-## Agent Responsibilities Overview
+## Prohibited Agent Behavior (P0)

-Different agents have specialized roles (e.g. administrator, coder, architect).

-All agents MUST:
-- Respect documentation contracts
-- Update documentation when public behavior changes
+Agents MUST NOT:
+- Treat repository layout as source of truth
-- Avoid introducing undocumented structure
+- Invent undocumented components or layers

-The `administrator` agent is responsible for enforcing documentation consistency.
+- Assume industry conventions unless documented
+- Duplicate root package definitions
+- Generate verbose or redundant documentation
+- Explain or restate system rules in task output

 ---

-## When to Ask Questions

-Agents MUST ask questions if:
-- A required concept is missing from documentation
-- Responsibilities are unclear or contradictory
-- A change would break an existing documented contract

-Agents MUST NOT guess or invent structure.
+## Conflict Resolution & Fallback (P0)

+If rules conflict:
+1. Follow the higher-priority rule
+2. Explicitly state the conflict
+3. Request clarification if P0 or P1 is affected

 ---

-## What NOT to Do

-Agents MUST NOT:
-- Treat the repository tree as the source of truth
-- Reconstruct architecture from folders
-- Duplicate root packages across documents
-- Generate verbose, redundant documentation
-- Explain or restate these rules in task output

----

-End of system instructions.

-## Coding Conventions
+## Coding & Project Conventions (P3)

 - Use value classes for simple fields
 - Use data classes for business models
-- Separate business objects, requests, and responses into individual data classes
+- Separate business objects, requests, and responses
-- Follow Kotest with Should Spec test style for testing
+- Use Kotest with Should Spec style

-## Dependencies

-Dependencies are managed through Gradle and defined in `libs.versions.toml`.
+- Dependencies are managed via `libs.versions.toml`

-## Contributing

-Follow the clean architecture principles and maintain consistent coding standards.

-## Project settings

-- The plugins section uses `alias` from [libs.versions.toml](/gradle/libs.versions.toml)
+---

-## Documentation Entry Points
+## Documentation Entry Points (P1)

-All project documentation is discoverable through the following entry points.
+Agents MUST start from module-level README files located at:

+`docs/<scope>/<module-name>/README.md`

-Agents MUST start from these documents and MUST NOT attempt to locate documentation by scanning the repository tree.
+Agents MUST NOT attempt to discover documentation by scanning the repository tree.

-### Module Documentation

-Each module exposes documentation through a module-level README.

-Module documentation is located at:

-- `docs/<scope>/<module-name>/README.md`

-Examples:
-- `backend/etl-transport-kmp/README.md`
-- `backend/etl-polynom-bff/README.md`
-- `frontend/web-app/README.md`

-Each module README defines:
-- module purpose
-- root package / namespace
-- semantic component index
-- links to module-specific indexes and component docs

-## Agents

-Use agents to work with

-- `analyst` - The Task planning analyst
-- `kotlin-developer` - The main developer of Kotlin
-- `administrator` - The responsible for keeping documentation up-to-date
+---

+End of system specification.